 Dehydrate mirepoix and save yourself a ton of prep time in the kitchen.
 Making a bulk mirepoix mix for the pantry can save you time, but using this twist can take your flavor profile up a notch!

-And it's based on what you happen to have a the time.
-If you don't have enough onions, then use what you've got.
+And it’s based on what you happen to have at the time.
+If you don’t have enough onions, use what you’ve got.

 But the awesome thing about creating this dehydrated mirepoix mixture is that you cut it once, use the fresh you need for that night, dehydrate the rest, and you won't have to prep again!